wihl/Timberwolf/README.txt

 # Welcome to Timberwolf

-Timberwolf is an open-source, command-line service to aid in importing emails from Microsoft Exchange into Hadoop hbase.
-It will locate all emails within an exchange instance which it has access to and upload them into hbase.
-It also allows for periodic recynching between Exchange and hbase through periodic executions of the tool.
+Timberwolf is an open-source, command-line service to aid in importing emails from Microsoft Exchange into Apache HBase.
+It will locate all emails within an exchange instance which it has access to and upload them into HBase.
+By keeping track of when it was last run, Timberwolf can periodically update HBase with new messages.

 ## Compiling Timberwolf